jeffpar/pcjs.v1/apps/pcx86/1983/adventmath/README.md

 This disk has now been added to the PCjs [IBM PC Disk Library](/disks/pcx86/) as "Adventures in Math (1983)".

-To run the game, I originally selected an [IBM PC (Model 5150, 64Kb) with Color Display](/devices/pcx86/machine/5150/cga/64kb/), which boots PC-DOS 2.00 by default.
+To run the game, I originally selected an [IBM PC (Model 5150, 64Kb) with Color Display](/devices/pcx86/machine/5150/cga/64kb/), which boots PC DOS 2.00 by default.
 However, in the course of starting the game, it crashed:

 ![ADVENTMATH-CRASH](ADVENTMATH-CRASH.png)